 TLS refers to the process of securely transmitting data between the client—the app or browser that your customer is using—and your server.
-This was originally performed using the SSL (Secure Sockets Layer) protocol.
+This was originally performed using the Secure Sockets Layer (SSL) protocol.
 However, this is outdated and no longer secure, and has been replaced by TLS.
 The term SSL continues to be used colloquially when referring to TLS and its function to protect transmitted data.

-Payment pages must make use of a modern version of TLS (for example, TLS 1.2) as it significantly reduces the risk of man-in-the-middle attacks for both you and your customers.
+Payment pages must use a modern version of TLS (TLS 1.2 or above) because it significantly reduces the risk of man-in-the-middle attacks for both you and your customers.
 TLS attempts to accomplish the following: